HELPING COMPANIES NAVIGATE THEIR JOURNEY

 We look for companies that are past early stage “friends and family” and angel rounds, up and through Series A and B rounds of growth financing.
 In many cases, a candidate company needs capital to expand its sales and marketing, and further execute their sales strategy, or support the production level to meet demand.

-SEIG is managed by Chairman and Co-Founder Martin Tilson and Co-Founder Bernard Gray, staffed by seven MBA interns that currently include endowed Fellowships from the MBA program at Emory’s Goizueta Business School and from the Georgia Tech Scheller Business School MBA TI:GER Program.
+SEIG is managed by Chairman and Co-Founder Martin Tilson and Co-Founder Bernard Gray, staffed by eight MBA interns that currently include endowed Fellowships from the MBA program at Emory’s Goizueta Business School and from the Georgia Tech Scheller Business School MBA TI:GER Program.
 Fellows work as a team in two-year assignments, assisting the Chairman and other members in operations during the year.
 The Fellowships are funded by SEIG Member and Co-Founder, Bernard Gray.

 Monthly Member Meeting